kinefz00/Scrumone_Else_Broke_It/README.md

 ## Frontend
 ### Start
-Node Js has to be installed if not: Download and install. https://nodejs.org/en/download/ To run frontend go to directory `.\webshop-frontend` and execute
+Node Js has to be installed if not: Download and install. https://nodejs.org/en/download/ To run frontend go to directory `.\webshop-frontend` and execute in a powershell.

 ```
 npm install -g @angular/cli
-.\npm install
+npm install
-.\ng serve
+ng serve
 ```

 ## Go to Application